oliviermirat/ZebraZoomDocumentation/docs/behaviorAnalysis/fishTailCurvature.md

 - "perBoutOutputYaxis": you can specify the range of the y axis of the tail angle plot with this parameter.
 For example choosing the value [-100, 100] will create a tail angle plot axis going from -100 to 100.
 When no value is set for this parameter (by default), the range of the y axis will be automatically chosen by matplotlib.

+- "alternativeCurvatureCalculation": set to 1 if you want the curvature to be calculated in an alternative way (using successive angles to calculate the second derivative), you might also need to set "saveCurvaturePlots" to 1 to see the results of this alternative curvature calculation method

 ## Algorithm used to calculate the curvature